-- Continue to provide a safe, secure and sanitary facility for staff and inmates while maintaining cost saving measures in our operation. - Provide a 7% merit increase for all employees. - Incorporate new strategies into our budgeting process to reduce large increases and decreases in locality contributions from year to year. - Collaborate with our medical services provider to provide additional mental health opportunities for our offenders as well as Jail staff.
+- Continue to provide a safe, secure and sanitary facility for staff and inmates while maintaining cost saving measures in our operation. - Provide a 3% merit increase for all employees. - Enhance our efforts to recruit & retain competent, knowledgeable Jail staff by providing additional training opportunities. - Collaborate with our medical services provider to provide additional Qualified Mental Health Professionals (QMHPs) for our offenders.

 I truly appreciate everyone's hard work and dedication to the budget process as well as to our facility as a whole.
-I feel strongly the adopted budget in the amount of \$21,531,731 will carry us through our twelfth year of operation.
+I feel strongly the adopted budget in the amount of \$21,922,703 will carry us through our thirteenth year of operation.
 This budget is prepared to meet the needs of our user jurisdictions, Brunswick, Dinwiddie and Mecklenburg, as well as the courts in each of our User Agencies.
 This will be accomplished while ensuring the safety and security of our staff and offenders as well as the citizens of the localities we serve.